dub-flow/subsnipe/README.md

 # SubSnipe 🚀⚡

 `SubSnipe` is a multi-threaded tool designed to help finding subdomains that are vulnerable to takeover.
+It can be used in two different ways:

-It takes a domain as input, and searches `crt.sh` to search for known subdomains.
+1. Provide a domain as input and the tool then searches `crt.sh` to search for known subdomains
+2. Provide the path to a file that already contains subdomains

-Next, we query for each subdomain if it has a `CNAME record`.
+Next, `Subsnipe` queries for each subdomain if it has a `CNAME record`.
 If so, we try to fingerprint it and check if the top-level domain of the `CNAME` is known to be vulnerable to subdomain takeover.
 The fingerprinting logic leverages https://github.com/EdOverflow/can-i-take-over-xyz.

 Say we find that `test.someapp.com` has a `CNAME` to `abcd1234.azurewebsites.net`.
-Since `azurewebsites.net` domains can potentially be leveraged for subdomain takeover, `SubSnipe` flags this as `exploitable`.
-Of course, for this to be a vulnerability, you need to be able to register `abcd1234.azurewebsites.net`, so as a next step, you need to verify if this domain is available (at the moment, `SubSnipe` doesn't do this for you).
+Since `azurewebsites.net` domains can potentially be leveraged for subdomain takeover, `SubSnipe` flags this as a domain that is generally `exploitable`.
+Of course, for this to be a vulnerability, you need to be able to register `abcd1234.azurewebsites.net`, so as a next step, you need to verify if this domain is available to for you to register.

+In the last step, `SubSnipe` tries to do this for you by checking if the `CNAME`, e.g. `abcd1234.azurewebsites.net`, can actually be taken over.
+If it could verify that the domain can very likely be taken over, it tags the domain with `Takeover Likely Possible!` in the `output.md`.

 # Built-in Help 🆘